convertigo/convertigo-helm/stable/convertigo/README.md

 reclaimPolicy: Delete
 volumeBindingMode: Immediate
 ```
-Where *EFS file system ID* is the  the fs ID of the EFS you have created.
+Where *EFS file system ID* is the fs ID of the EFS you have created.

 Then configure Convertigo's workspace volume claim this way
 ```
-workspace.persitentVolume.storageClass: efs-sc
+workspace.persistentVolume.storageClass: efs-sc
 ```

 ## Install AWS Nginx ingress controller with internet facing Load Balancer

-If it is not already done, When running on AWS you must create the Ingress controller **BEFORE** installing Convertigo HELM chart because you will need to configure in the values.yaml the DNS public address AWS Load Balancer created for you.
+If it is not already done, when running on AWS you must create the Ingress controller **BEFORE** installing Convertigo HELM chart because you will need to configure in the values.yaml the DNS public address AWS Load Balancer created for you.

 Be sure all your subnets are tagged properly, if not the controller will not be able to create the internet facing load balancer. for each of you subnets do